Linda McClain: Career

+McClain was admitted to the New York State Bar Association in 1986.
 Upon graduation, McClain worked as an attorney in the litigation department at Cravath, Swaine & Moore and earned her LL.M. from New York University School of Law in 1991.

 In 1993, McClain served as a visiting associate professor at the University of Virginia School of Law, where she taught courses on feminist legal theory and jurisprudence.
+From 1999 to 2000, she was a faculty fellow at the Harvard University Center for Ethics and the Professions.
 She served as a visiting professor at Harvard Law School in the winter of 2000, teaching a course on Feminist Jurisprudence.
-In spring 2006, she was a visiting professor at University of Pennsylvania Law School, teaching courses on family law and feminist legal theory.

 In 2004, she was appointed the Rivkin Radler Distinguished Professor of Law at the Maurice A. Deane School of Law at Hofstra University.
 While at Hofstra Law, McClain also served as the co-director of the Institute for the Study of Gender, Law, and Policy from 2005 to 2007.

+In spring 2006, McClain worked as a visiting professor at University of Pennsylvania Law School, teaching courses on family law and feminist legal theory.

 McClain began teaching at Boston University School of Law in 2007.
 She also teaches at Boston University College of Arts & Sciences, in the Women's, Gender, & Sexuality Studies Program.

+She would later serve as a Laurence S. Rockefeller Fellow at Princeton University’s Center for Human Value from 2016 to 2017.

+Memberships

 She is a member of the American Law Institute, where she participates in the Members Consultative Group for the Restatement of the Law, Children and the Law.
 She is also involved with the Council on Contemporary Families, the American Political Science Association, and the American Society for Political and Legal Philosophy.

 McClain previously served as chair of the Association of American Law Schools Section on Family and Juvenile Law and on the advisory board for The Feminist Sexual Ethics Project at Brandeis University.
 She has appeared on C-SPAN and Minnesota Public Radio.

-McClain was admitted to the New York State Bar Association in 1986.